jason-me/Udacity_FSND_Project5/README.md

 Description

-    This program utilizes a number of frameworks to show a map of local disc golf courses in central texas.
+    This program utilizes Knockout, JQuery, and Bootstrap frameworks as well as a simple-slider to show a map of local disc golf courses in central texas.
+Google Maps Places API and Fourquare APIs are used to fetch map and map data.

 References